m-alcu/m-alcu.github.io/_posts/2017-12-27-back-propagation-deep-learning.markdown

 categories: neural_network back_propagation
 ---

-> Demonstration of forward and back propagation on neural networks
+> Demonstration of back propagation on neural networks

 $x$ input for first hidden layer
 $D$ number of features from x